RyanLiut/CoMeDi_Solution/README.md

 # CoMeDi_Solution
-Our Solution to CoMeDi.
-The code is soon~
+Our Solution to [CoMeDi](https://comedinlp.github.io/).
+The code is soon.